Stepped vs Level Premiums

 For the 50 year old, also intending to hold their cover till age 65, their time horizon is 15 years.
 This is only slightly longer than the breakeven period of 13 years.
 There would only be a 2 year period for savings to be made and the potential savings are lower at $10,000.
 If the policy was terminated earlier, e.g. at age 60, the level premium would have cost around $12,200 more.

 An individual’s expected time horizon for their policy will depend upon their goals for having insurance cover.
 If the 30 year old’s main goals were to cover their mortgage and their children until they are adults, they might have an expected time horizon of only to age 50.
 With this time horizon they would be better off with a stepped premium by around $2,650.

 A complicating factor is that neither stepped nor level premiums are guaranteed and therefore premium projections cannot be relied upon.
-In the last three years level premium policies have had their premiums increased, some by as much as 30%.
-While stepped premiums have also been increased, overall breakeven periods have been pushed longer.
+In the last five years some insurers have increased the premiums on their level policies, in come cases by as much as 30%.
+While these insurers have also, in most cases, increased their stepped premiums, overall breakeven periods have been pushed longer.